Click here for FOLLIES box office details and donation information!

 It all started when some members of the Union Congregational Church in Upper Montclair decided to stage an operetta--Gilbert and Sullivan’s Patience.
 The production was exceptionally well received, and the seeds were planted.

 In 1953 the MOC broke its 28-year tradition of operettas and presented its first Broadway musical, Brigadoon.
-Since that time the MOC has presented a wide range of Broadway shows from classics such as Kismet to the very modern such as Jesus Christ Superstar.
+Since that time the MOC has presented a wide range of Broadway shows from classics such as Kismet to the very modern such as RENT.

-A professional director, choreographer, musical director, and set designer are hired for all the MOC productions.
+A professional director, choreographer, musical director, and designers are hired for MOC productions.
 The talents and standards of these professionals combined with the skills and dedication of all the volunteers involved in the MOC productions places the MOC in a unique category among community theaters.

-Today nearly 1,500 people attend MOC’s two annual productions and enjoy the fruits of over three-quarters of a century of experience, dedication and love of musical theater.
+Today nearly 3,000 people attend MOC’s four annual productions and concerts and enjoy the fruits of over three-quarters of a century of experience, dedication and love of musical theater.